CalvinTheRed/RPGL/README.md

 <details>
 <summary>GiveTemporaryHitPoints</summary>

-**AddOriginItemTag**
+**GiveTemporaryHitPoints**

 ```
 {
-  "subevent": "add_origin_item_tag",
+  "subevent": "give_temporary_hit_points",
   "tags": [...],
+  "temporary_hit_points": [
+    { <temporary hit point instructions> }
+  ],
+  "rider_effects": [
-  "tag": "..."
+    "..."
+  ]
 }
 ```

-This Subevent is dedicated to adding a tag to an item (specifically the origin item of an Event).
+This Subevent is dedicated to giving temporary hit points to an RPGLObject.
+This Subevent also supports granting RPGLEffects to the Subevent's target if the temporary hit points are successfully assigned to the target.

-Source: an RPGLObject adding a tag to an origin item
+Source: an RPGLObject granting temporary hit points

-Target: should be the same as the source
+Target: an RPGLObject being granted temporary hit points

 This Subevent **CAN** be referenced in an Event.